Perry Ellis (brand): On the red carpet

 The Perry Ellis brand has made an impression on the red carpet and in Hollywood.
 Perry Ellis has paired with Vanity Fair to host parties for nominated television series.
 Perry Ellis and Vanity Fair have held toasts and pre-Emmy parties for nominees including Heroes in 2007, 30 Rock in 2008, and The Office in 2010 at the Chateau Marmont in Los Angeles.
 In 2011, Parks and Recreation was toasted by Perry Ellis and Vanity Fair at the Eveleigh in West Hollywood.

 The brand has struck up a celebrity fan-base including Joe Manganiello of HBO's True Blood.
 In his interview with GQ backstage at the Perry Ellis Spring 2012 runway show Manganiello said, "I always told myself if 'I made it,' I'd look the part."

 B-list celebrities have repeatedly worn Perry Ellis ensembles on the red carpet.
 Glee's Chris Colfer wore a Perry Ellis outfit to the Outfest Film Festival Awards in 2010.
-NFL star Hank Baskett, husband of Kendra Wilkinson, has worn Perry Ellis at several events including the Espy Awards for ESPN.
+Former NFL receiver Hank Baskett, husband of Kendra Wilkinson, has worn Perry Ellis at several events including the Espy Awards for ESPN.
 Perry Ellis attire has also been seen on personalities like E!
 Entertainment's Jason Kennedy.